 The audio device you get around your neck tuned in depending on where you moved.
 They would play music relevant to what you were looking at.
 They had tv's around playing from interviews, music videos etc, and when you stood close enough to that, the audio device would tune into that tv.
 All you had to do with the devise was to turn the sound up and down if needed.
 It was a very clever way to do it.

 The exhibition was lined up in the way that you started with the beginning, back when they were called The Tea Set, when Syd was in the band etc - and it ended with The Endless River era.

 I really knew I was up for something great when I saw a big picture of Dark side of the moon just outside where you were to enter the Pink Floyd exhibition.
 And when walking through the door I saw the Bedford van!
 It was huge, and you had to go through it to get on with the exhibition.

-Instead of writing all about every room in exhibition, I will post all pictures Philip and I took when we were there.
+Instead of writing all about every room in exhibition, I will post all pictures I took when I was there.
 So then you can see for yourself that this exhibition can't be missed.
 Even if you're not a huge fan, I am pretty sure everyone would enjoy it.

 There might be some spoilers in here.
 So if you are going to see it yourself and don't wanna know whats there, you can come back and read it after you seen it.

 Psychedelic inside the van

 Pink Floyd family tree